What is mild cognitive impairment?

 For Lewy body dementia research at the University of Pennsylvania, visit the Penn FTD Center.

-What is frontotemporal disorders?
+What are frontotemporal disorders?

 Frontotemporal disorders are a form of dementia caused by a family of brain diseases known as frontotemporal lobar degeneration (FTLD).
 These disorders are the result of damage to neurons (nerve cells) in parts of the brain called the frontal and temporal lobes.
 As neurons die in the frontal and temporal regions, these lobes atrophy, or shrink.
 Gradually, this damage causes difficulties in thinking and behaviors controlled by these parts of the brain.
 Many possible symptoms can result.
 They include strange behaviors, emotional problems, trouble communicating, or difficulty with walking and other basic movements.